Glossary of business terminology - romain-vignes-53940-unsplash-banner

 During a business takeover, this is a bidder who has no clearly stated intentions.

-The total amount of money you have earned in a period of time before deductions such as taxes.
+The total amount of money earned in a period of time before deductions such as taxes.

 GDP is the sum of all goods and services produced in the country’s economy.
-If it is up on the previous three months, the economy is growing.
+If it is up compared to the previous three months, the economy is growing.
 If GDP is down, the economy is contracting.

-This is a term used to describe six months into the financial year when British listed companies must produce profit figures.
+A term used to describe six months into the financial year, when British listed companies must produce profit figures.

 When two companies within the same industry and at the same stage in production merge together.

-This is inflation that is rapid or out of control.
+Rapid, or out of control inflation.
 It usually only occurs during wars or during severe political instability.

 Buying goods or services from overseas and bringing them into the country.